gjumic/hs100/README.md

-tp-link Wi-Fi Smart Plug HS100
+TP-Link Wi-Fi Smart Plug HS100 & HS110 Monitor and Controller
 ============

 ## About